ton-connect/bridge/docs/ARCHITECTURE.md

 # Architecture

-Complete technical reference for TON Connect Bridge architecture and storage backends.

-# Bridge Architecture

-This repository contains two bridge implementations for TON Connect 2.0:
+This repository contains two bridge engines for TON Connect 2.0:

-- **Bridge v1** (`./cmd/bridge`) - The original, production-proven implementation
+- **Bridge v1** (`./cmd/bridge`) - Original implementation, production-proven but not horizontally scalable
-- **Bridge v3** (`./cmd/bridge3`) - Next-generation implementation with pub/sub architecture
+- **Bridge v3** (`./cmd/bridge3`) - Modern implementation with pub/sub architecture and horizontal scaling support

 ## Bridge v1

-### Design Philosophy

-Bridge v1 uses a traditional request-response model with Server-Sent Events (SSE) for real-time communication.
-It was designed for reliability and persistence, making it the go-to choice for production environments.
+Bridge v1 was the original implementation.
+All clients subscribe and send messages through a single bridge application instance.

+### How It Works

+**Message Storage:**
+- Messages are stored in **memory** for fast access
+- Messages are simultaneously pushed to **PostgreSQL** for persistent storage

+**Client Subscription Flow:**
+1. Client subscribes to messages via SSE (`GET /bridge/events`)
+2. Bridge reads all pending messages from PostgreSQL first
+3. Bridge pushes these messages to the client
+4. Bridge continues serving new messages via SSE in real-time

+**Message Sending Flow:**
+1. Client sends message via `POST /bridge/message`
+2. Bridge stores message in memory
+3. Bridge immediately sends message to the recipient client if connected (via SSE)
+4. Bridge writes message to PostgreSQL for persistence

 ### Architecture

 ```
 ┌─────────┐         ┌─────────────┐         ┌────────────┐
 │  Wallet │ ◄─SSE── │  Bridge v1  │ ◄─────► │ PostgreSQL │
+└─────────┘         │  (single)   │         │ (persist)  │
-└─────────┘         │  (polling)  │         └────────────┘
+     │              │             │         └────────────┘
+     │              │   Memory    │
+     │              │   (cache)   │
      │              └─────────────┘
      │ POST /bridge/message
      ▼